TO THE MEMBERS

 - the Directors have laid down internal financial controls to be followed by theCompany and that such internal financial controls are adequate and were operatingeffectively.

 - the Directors have devised proper systems to ensure compliance with the provisions ofall applicable laws and that such systems were adequate and operating effectively.

 STATEMENT UNDER SEXUAL HARASSMENT OF WOMEN AT WORKPLACE (PREVENTION PROHIBITION ANDREDRESSAL) ACT 2013

 The Company has complied with the provisions of the Sexual Harassment of Women atWorkplace (Prevention Prohibition and Redressal) Act 2013 and has in place a Policy onPrevention of Sexual Harassment at the Workplace in line with the provisions of the saidAct.
 An Internal Complaints Committee has been set up to redress complaints receivedregarding Sexual Harassment.
 The policy and the Internal Complaints Committee is announcedto all staff and is available with HR Department.

-No complaint of sexual harassment was received during the Financial Year 2018-19.
+No complaint of sexual harassment was received during the Financial Year 2020-21.

 The Company has complied with the applicable Secretarial Standards as issued by theInstitute of Company Secretaries of India (ICSI).

 MATERIAL CHANGES AND COMMITMENTS WHICH HAVE OCCURRED BETWEEN THE END OF THE FINANCIALYEAR AND THE DATE OF THE REPORT

 Your Directors state that no disclosure or reporting is required in respect of thefollowing items as there were no transactions/events happened on these items during theyear under review:

 Your Directors also acknowledge with thanks the support given by the Governmentbankers shareholders and investors at large and look forward to their continued support.